krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2022.03.08    - version 2.7.0 =
+* Enhancement   - Added a filter for the located checkout template when the Klarna checkout template is being used.
+The filter is kco_locate_checkout_template.
+* Enhancement   - Added the field ship_to_different_address as a standard field, to prevent it from being moved.
+* Enhancement   - Added shipping email and shipping phone to the default address that we send to Klarna if they are available.
+* Fix           - We will now show the standard WooCommerce text for missing shipping methods if the customer address does not have a valid shipping method.
+* Fix           - Fixed a bug that caused shipping options to not be updated properly on the normal checkout page if you had selected to show shipping options in Klarna Checkout.
+* Fix           - Fixed an issue caused by us printing error notices during AJAX calls.
+* Fix           - Fixed a incorrect log of GET order requests being logged as a POST request.
+* Fix           - Removed the ability to use External Payment Methods for admin created orders, since this caused an issue when switching to the other payment method on the confirmation page.

 = 2021.12.16    - version 2.6.4 =
 * Enhancement   - Stored customer shipping address will now be sent to Klarna with the first request if you have enabled separate shipping address in the plugin.
 * Enhancement   - The Request URLs are now saved to the log entries to make debugging issues easier.